argyleink/Bolt/README.md

 </p>

 # Goal
 Offer a **fast**, Grunt based, data driven malleable static build system.
-Use it for any project architecture.
+Use it for any project architecture that makes html/css/js.

 ## Overview
 This project seed is cache heavy, smart loading, and mobile first out of the box.
 [Jade](http://jade-lang.com/) & [Stylus](http://learnboost.github.io/stylus/) are the preprocessor defaults, but swap it for whatever you want, no limits.
 Want more than 1 preprocessor, it's ready.
 At the end of the day, it's [Grunt](http://gruntjs.com/), do whatever you want.
 Add tasks, take care of business.